-I hope you had a wonderful summer.
-As we begin a new academic year, I want to share information about initiatives and improvements in the Western Libraries as well as recent accomplishments.
+Happy 2019.
+As we begin Winter Quarter, I want to share information about initiatives and improvements in the Western Libraries as well as recent accomplishments.

-It is a real pleasure to welcome the Tutoring Center (TC) to the Western Libraries.
-The TC is utilized at one time or another by nearly 50 percent of Western undergraduate students, and it connects them with resources, opportunities, and strategies they need to attain their academic goals.
+Last fall, the Tutoring Center (TC) joined the Western Libraries.
+The TC is utilized at one time or another by nearly 50 percent of Western undergraduates, and it connects students with resources, opportunities, and strategies they need to attain their academic goals.
 The TC’s three permanent staff and 80 student tutors and peer advisors collaborate with other university programs and departments to support teaching and learning, cultivate excellence in math and science GURs, encourage the development of effective study skills, and foster community.
 The TC is committed to student success, critical thought, creativity, and equity.
-A long-time member of the Learning Commons, the TC’s realignment from Enrollment and Student Services to Academic Affairs will enable the Libraries to capitalize on important synergies within its overall suite of learning initiatives focused on student success.
+A long-time member of the Learning Commons, the TC’s realignment from Enrollment and Student Services to Academic Affairs enables the Libraries to capitalize on important synergies within its overall suite of learning initiatives focused on student success.

-During Fall Quarter, the Libraries is excited to reopen the Map Collection and microforms in newly renovated space on Wilson Library 2 East.
+In November, the Libraries reopened the Map Collection and microforms in newly renovated space on Wilson Library 2 East.
 The prominent location in the heart of the Learning Commons includes expanded library staff support in the use of maps and microforms, more effective cabinetry to house the collections, audio/visual improvements to enhance public programming and teaching, and updated study space for all library users.
-The renovation also will enable the Disability Access Center (formerly DisAbility Resources for Students) and Veteran Services to relocate from Old Main to renovated space on the 1st floor of Wilson Library in Winter Quarter.
-The Disability Access Center ensures equal access for students with disAbilities to all curricular and co-curricular opportunities offered by the university.
+The renovation will enable the Disability Access Center (formerly DisAbility Resources for Students) and Veteran Services to relocate from Old Main to renovated space on the 1st floor of Wilson Library later this year.
+The Disability Access Center ensures equal access for all students to curricular and co-curricular opportunities offered by the university.
 Western’s Veteran Services Office provides comprehensive services to veterans, service members, and their dependents as they pursue their education.
-Together, the changes on the first and second floors of Wilson are expected to have a significant and positive impact on support services for students and the Libraries’ teaching and learning mission.
+Together, the changes on the first and second floors of Wilson will have a significant and positive impact on support services for students and the Libraries’ teaching and learning mission.

 The Libraries (in partnership with the Graduate School, Office of the Provost, and Office of Research and Sponsored Programs) is pleased to provide Western CEDAR.
 The online Institutional Repository advances Western’s commitment to enriching academic inquiry and strengthening communities by sharing the expertise and creativity of its students, faculty, and staff worldwide via the Web.
-Since its launch nearly four years ago, content in CEDAR has grown to include 145 individual research pages located in the SelectedWorks Author Gallery, 32 departmental pages, X Honors Program Senior Projects, 754 graduate student theses, annual Scholars Week poster sessions, the 2014, 2016 and 2018 Salish Sea Ecosystem Conferences, the Journal of Educational Controversy, and the Huxley College of the Environment journal Summit to Salish Sea: Inquiries and Essays.
+Since its launch in October 2014, CEDAR has grown to comprise a wide variety of content, including individual research pages, graduate student theses and Scholars Week presentations, the biennial Salish Sea Ecosystem Conference, the Journal of Educational Controversy, Western’s undergraduate academic journal Occam’s Razor, and the Huxley College of the Environment journal Summit to Salish Sea: Inquiries and Essays.
 More recently, Western’s Border Policy Research Institute added its policy briefs, proceedings, research reports, working papers, and theses to CEDAR; and Fairhaven College of Interdisciplinary Studies made available the 2009-2018 video recordings of its thought-provoking World Issues Forum.
-At the end of August 2018, the 6,253 items contained in CEDAR had been downloaded worldwide 458,668 times.
+At the end of December 2018, the 6,390 items contained in CEDAR had been downloaded worldwide nearly 550,000 times.
 All campus units are invited to disseminate reports, papers, datasets, conference proceedings, and the like.
 People interested in open access publishing can manage the editorial process and publish the final product.
 The Libraries has taken an active leadership role in managing CEDAR day to day, helping faculty, staff, and students with the software’s many capabilities, and educating authors on their intellectual property rights and responsibilities.
 To learn more about CEDAR and how to get involved, don’t hesitate to contact Scholarly Communications Librarian Jenny Oleen or Western CEDAR Manager Kim Marsicek.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send me an email if there is anything I can do to improve the Libraries.